Bighorn Sheep Canyon Rafting

 Bighorn Sheep Canyon Guided Rafting

 Splash, float, and laugh your way through Colorado’s most family-friendly whitewater river rafting trip near Colorado, Springs.
 Just west of Cañon City along Highway 50, the Bighorn Sheep Canyon section of the Arkansas River offers a delightful balance of fun Class II–III rapids, sunshine, and beautiful canyon scenery.
-Named for the herds of Rocky Mountain bighorn sheep that often graze the riverbanks, this stretch combines warm weather, splashy waves, and views of the San de Cristo Mountain range to create the most accessible rafting trip for families, first-timers, and scenic floaters.
+Named for the herds of Rocky Mountain bighorn sheep that often graze the riverbanks, this stretch combines warm weather, splashy waves, and views of the San de Cristo Mountains to create the most accessible rafting trip for families, first-timers, and scenic floaters.

 • Paddle through Three Rocks and Spike Buck class III rapids.